AnabellaHsiao/Codestructionzone/README.md

 - In the duo player mode, two mini users compete to solve coding puzzles.
 We give the two mini users the same set of puzzles; whoever is the first to pass all of them wins!

-- The platform is built with the React framework, and uses Three.js for 3D animations/interactives.
+- The platform is built with the React framework, and uses Three.js for visually stimulating 3D animations/interactives.

 ## Complexity Points
 - **Three.js (2 points)**